Death and state funeral of Elizabeth II: Antigua and Barbuda

 Antigua and Barbuda hosted a service of thanksgiving in honour of the late Queen of Antigua and Barbuda on 19 September, which was declared a public holiday throughout the country.
-The Governor-General's Deputy, Sir Clare Roberts, and the Acting Prime Minister Steadroy Benjamin presided in the absence of Sir Rodney Williams and Gaston Browne, who were both present at the Queen's state funeral in London.
+The Governor-General's Deputy, Sir Clare Roberts, and the Acting Prime Minister Steadroy Benjamin presided in the absence of Sir Rodney Williams and Gaston Browne respectively, who were both present at the Queen's state funeral in London.
 The service took place at the Cathedral of St John The Divine and was officiated by Dwane Cassius, Dean of the Cathedral of the Anglican Diocese of the North East Caribbean and Aruba.

 The service was followed by a parade of members of the Antigua and Barbuda Defence Force and the Royal Police Force of Antigua and Barbuda.
 The parade commenced from the Long Street entrance of the cathedral and concluded at the APUA Telephone Exchange, where the parade was dismissed.

 Australia

 A 96-gun salute was fired by Australia's Federation Guard on the forecourt of Parliament House in Canberra on 9 September to mark the passing of the Queen of Australia.

 Monuments and landmarks across the country were lit up to honour the Queen.
 The Sydney Opera House was illuminated with an image of Queen Elizabeth II on the nights of 9 and 10 September, as a symbolic gesture on behalf of the Government of New South Wales.
 The Australian Parliament House was lit up with images of the Queen throughout her seven-decade reign, reflecting her long and deep relationship with Australia.
-The Government of Western Australia also announced that landmarks across Perth, the capital city of Western Australia, would be illuminated "royal purple" as a mark of respect for the Queen.
+Landmarks across Perth and Melbourne were illuminated in "royal purple" in honour of the Queen.

 A national memorial service for the Queen took place on 22 September at Parliament House in Canberra.
 The National Day of Mourning was observed as a "one-off public holiday".
 One minute's silence was observed at 11:00 across Australia.
 Plans were announced for a new public square in central Sydney bearing the late Queen's name.

-Bahamas
+The Bahamas

 A state memorial service for Elizabeth II, Queen of the Bahamas, was held at Christ Church Cathedral in Nassau on 2 October.
 A procession of parliamentarians and law enforcement officers preceded the service, which started at Rawson Square, Bay Street.
 Governor General Sir Cornelius A. Smith, and Prime Minister Philip Davis were among those who addressed the congregation.